Long Term Disability Law

 While the definition of total disability can vary, typically an employee is considered “totally disabled” if they are unable to perform their “own occupation” for the first two years of disability.
 After two years, the definition of total disability changes; the employee must demonstrate that they are unable to do “any occupation.”
 In other words, the employee must be unable to work because of illness or injury in any job suitable for them based on education, experience, and qualifications.

-When applying for Long Term Disability benefits, the application document usually contains three forms to be completed – one for the employee, one for the employer, and one for the physician.
+The application document usually contains three forms to be completed – one for the employee, one for the employer, and one for the physician.
 Your personal statement should be as detailed as possible and provide information regarding any symptoms, limitations, or restrictions that may prevent you from working in your occupation.
 These limitations and restrictions can be mental, physical, or both.

 The purpose of the employer’s statement is to provide documentation regarding your duties and roles within their organization and to state whether they could alter your role to accommodate your disability.